Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``snp`` can compare the alignment files and fasta files to detect the mutations by `Samtools <https://github.com/samtools>`_, `Bcftools <https://github.com/samtools>`_.
-User can choose programs (with BAQ, without BAQ and extend BAQ) and set the filters (QUAL, DP, DP4, etc.) to run ``snp``.
+There are multiple programs which can be applied (with BAQ, without BAQ and extend BAQ) and set the filters (QUAL, DP, DP4, etc.) to run ``snp``.
+Moreover,
-If you have no fasta file of "target strain" and want to generate it, ``snp`` can also get it by applying the mutations to "reference strain".
+It can also be used for generating the fasta file of "target strain".

 - Pre-required files and tools: